 So save money and keep your family healthy with this fabulous option for an easy meal that's sure to please both kids and adults alike.

-Besides this Healthy Hamburger Helper, you may also want to check out a couple other healthy one pan meals:
+Besides this Healthy Hamburger Helper, you may also want to check out a couple of other healthy one pan meals:

 - Arroz con Pollo (chicken & rice)

 - Or try some of my other super fast meals that I shared here on Whole New Mom awhile ago.

 - THM: For those on the Trim Healthy Mama plan, use a low-carb option for the noodles to make this recipe qualify as an "S." Otherwise it will be a crossover.

 - Low-Carb Option: Either omit or use “zoodles” or "Miracle Noodles."
 This also makes this hamburger helper keto and Paleo approved, and makes it an "S" on the Trim Healthy Mama plan.
 Otherwise, this is a THM crossover.
 If you use either no noodles, other veggie noodles, or use "Miracle Noodles," the liquids will need to be reduced as there are no dry noodles to absorb the liquid.Cook the remaining ingredients separate from the noodles, reducing the liquid to 1/2 cup EACH milk and beef broth.
 Then use 1 tablespoon tapioca starch mixed with 2 tablespoons water mixed into the simmering mix to thicken.
 Serve atop low-carb noodles or "zoodles," or sauteed veggies.
 Other great options are spaghetti squash and even eggplant noodles as seen in this Dairy-free Eggplant Noodle Primavera

 Recipe Notes and Substitutions